KF Sopoti Librazhd

-KF Sopoti is an Albanian sports club based in Librazhd.
+Klubi i Futbollit Sopoti Librazhd is an Albanian sports club based in Librazhd.
 The club currently competes in the Kategoria e Dytë, the third tier of football in Albania.

 History

 They were founded in 1948 under the name KS Albania Tabak Librazhd, and they play their home games at the Sopoti Stadium.
 The club is named after the nearby Sopot Mountain.
 They spent the 1992/93, 1993/94, 1995/96 and 1996/97 seasons in the Kategoria Superiore.
 Before the 1996/97 season, they changed their name back to Albania Tabak Librazhd, only to change it to Sopoti Librazhd once more the next year.

 Stadium

 The club's home ground is the multi-use Sopoti Stadium which is situated in the centre of the town next to the municipality building.
 The stadium which has a capacity of 3,000 spectators was built in 1964 and has been the club's home ever since.
 The stadium is not currently fit for use but the Albanian Football Association along with the Librazhd Municipality have drawn up initial plans to reconstruct the stadium in its entirety, but such plans have yet to be materialised due to a lack of funding.